 Congressional Action May Result in More Truck Accidents Due to Fatigue

 Despite NTSB ‘s announcements that fatigued driving is one of its top concerns the approach and actions taken by Congress may have a chilling effect on future safety regulations and measures.
 These actions by Congress unnecessarily put the health and safety of all motorists at risk.
 While the trucking industry has successfully stymied rules intended to reduce fatigue, the hope is that recent high-profile accidents attributed to sleep apnea will encourage members of Congress to put safety before industry profitability.
-If you were injured on a highway by a driver with sleep apnea on I-70 and seek an attorney, contact an I-70 truck accident lawyer of the Reiff Law Firm’s The Truck Accident Team.
+If you were injured on a highway by a driver with sleep apnea on I-70 and seek an attorney, contact an I-70 truck accident lawyer.